 While having a superior product, great location, amenities, etc., are incredibly important, having the right people in place is just, if not more, as important.
 You can have the best portfolio in the world, but if the team running the asset is incompetent, you probably will mess up “good” real estate.
-It’s definitely a debate, but the team ultimately may be more valuable than the product (real estate).
+It’s definitely a debate, but the team ultimately may be more valuable than the property itself.

 As a passive investor, you need to ensure the management team or sponsor is experienced and competent.
 And as a sponsor, management team, or direct investor, you need to make sure you have the right players in each seat.
 The stakes are too high to have one incompetent player on your team.

 Want to learn even more?

 The Ultimate Guide To Investing In Private CRE